ascholerChemeketa/cs160Reader/_sources/CSPDecisionsImages/Exercises.rst

     Write a program below to change all the greenish pixels in this image to the color: red 30, green 100, blue 150 (a slightly grayish blue).

-    Hint: The greenish pixels are not a pure green they have almost as much red as they do green.
+    Hint: The greenish pixels are not a pure green.
+They have almost as much red as they do green.
 A sample color value might be: 111 red, 115 green, 65 blue.
 However, they are not all exactly the same color.
 You will need to figure out a recipe to select the right colors from the image.